Today every single site on the web is talking about your online privacy protection and taking the oath that they will take more than gold.

-Now, the question is what is the need of contacts to switch on or off the flashlight?
+Now, the question is, what is the need for contacts to switch on or off the flashlight?

 I wonder when I see apps asking all available permissions that are directly related to our privacy.

 But who cares?
-I just need that app and so, give all permission that it is asking for.
-This is our mentality, isn’t it?
+I need that app, and so, give all permission that it is asking for.
+This is our mentality.

 Are these sites safe?

-According to a Pew Research report: It you set “Who can see my stuff” to “Friends of friend” means that you are sharing information with 156, 569 people.
+According to a Pew Research report: If you set the privacy setting “Who can see my stuff” to “Friends of a friend, you share information with 156, 569 people.

-Well, I wasn’t sure before Cambridge Analytica data breach case.
-But, Now I’m 100% sure that our data is not safe.
+Well, I wasn’t sure before the Cambridge Analytica data breach case.
+But, now I’m 100% sure that our data is not safe.